Prerequisites + Challenges

 These documents must include your name and the name of the school.
 You must attach a copy of your documentation to this form even if you have already submitted official transcripts to A&R in the past.
 All coursework being used to satisfy a prerequisite must be completed with a “C” grade or better.

-4) Submit the completed form to the Admissions and Records Office, SSC-115.
+Submit the completed form to the Admissions & Records Office, Student Services Center, Room 115.

 Challenging a Prerequisite or Co-requisite